 And because it’s not easy, actors want answers.
 They want to know how to crack this code, to make it less painful, less traumatic, less ulcerous.
 Many of you are on a desperate search for The Formula.
-That desperate need is filled by acting schools, coaches, instructional videos, etc that may or may not offer tips and tricks to find the math in it all.
+That desperate need is filled by acting schools, coaches, instructional videos, etc. that may or may not offer tips and tricks to find the math in it all.
 To crack that code.
 They’ll promise to teach you the right way to walk into the room, to make the perfect choices, and to kill your fear.
 But let me drop some real talk on ya for a quick sec.
 There’s no code.
 No formula.
 And they’re all full of shit.
 Truth is, unless you learn to fall madly in love with nothing more than expressing your art in little office rooms and release yourself of a results-oriented approach to the audition, you’re sunk.
-I have the great privilege of working out of an office that is casting a TV series and a pilot at the same time.
-Hundreds

-Formula.
+We offer a series of 8-week classes at the BGB Studio called The On-Camera/Audition Workout.
+Invariably actors sign up looking for The Formula.
 “What do I have to do to book more work?”
 What we do class one is dispel the notion that there is a mathematical answer.
 And that doesn’t sit well with many of them.
 When an actor realizes that such a question has no real answer and that all each actor has is the glorious struggle- that profoundly satisfying exploration that leads to discovery and growth- it takes some adjusting.
 But, once adjusted, our actors discover the source of their power.
 By letting go, giving up control and submitting to their artistry, they discover that they have the power to walk into any audition room in this town and deeply affect everyone in it.
 Even the most grizzled executive, Casting Director, or director.

 All you have is the expression of your unique emotional experience within the world of the play.
 And how absolutely fucking amazing is that?
 Fall in love with that process.
 It’s one of the greatest things there is.
 And you get to do it.
 It’s what brought you to acting in the first place.